haruchanz64d/OrdersPlease/README.md

 After completing 15 orders, the timer for each order speeds up, increasing the challenge.
 The game ends either when you successfully complete a set number of orders or miss a total of five.

-### Features:

-- Diverse customers with unique food preferences.
-- Engaging timer mechanic that keeps the action fast-paced.
-- Progressive difficulty ramp-up to test your skills.

 ## Installation
 Download the installer on [itch.io](https://haruchan-dev.itch.io/orders-please)

 ## Tech Stack
 **Game Engine:** Unity Engine

 **Programming Language:** C#